A preview of the 2023-24 application form is available here (for reference): application form questions as a PDF

 Please note: Institutions need to ensure that applications submitted to this scheme meet the assessment criteria and are sufficiently rigorous to be highly competitive.
 If multiple applications from a single institution are proposed, the institution may wish to hold an internal selection and assessment process to ensure only the most competitive applications are submitted.

-Applicants will hear the results of their application by early April, with the programme commencing on the morning of Tuesday 26th April 2022.
+Applicants will hear the results of their application by early September, with the programme commencing on Thursday 28 September 2023.
 Applicants are encouraged to make a note of this date and ensure that they will be able to attend its first session, should their application be successful.

 If you have any questions about the Research Catalyst Cohort programme, including around your eligibility, please email firstname.lastname@example.org